KyleDickersonComposer/shift-sink-shatter/README.md

 1. Orchestrate that then input the orchestation into the computer for the first draft.
 1. Go through a few more drafts.
 1. Go through the engraving process, add cues and parts.
-1. Create a good mockup, might have to put it into musescore.
+1. Create a good mockup, might have to put it into Musescore.
 1. Finish the front matter and polishing, then upload to MyScore.